 Sorel Winter Boots

 Sorel is one of the most frequently mentioned brands when it comes to the best winter boots.
-Sorel has many models of winter shoes for men and women in all price ranges (60-300 USD), but from everything I read, it seems that the Sorel Caribou boots are one of the very best price/ quality options when traveling to really cold places.
+Sorel has many models of winter shoes for men and women in all price ranges (60-300 USD), but the Sorel Caribou boots are one of the very best price/ quality options when traveling to really cold places.

 Sorel winter shoes are extremely sturdy, waterproof, and very warm.
 There is just one disadvantage – the classic Sorel winter boots are quite heavy.
-They are ideal for traveling to the really cold places with extreme winter temperatures like the Nordic countries, but it’s probably not something you’d want to get if you are just looking for winter shoes to wear in European cities.
+They are ideal for traveling to really cold places with extreme winter temperatures like the Nordic countries, but it’s probably not something you’d want to get if you are just looking for winter shoes to wear in European cities.

 Here is what travelers say about Sorel winter boots: